Skip to content

 Understanding MoJ Custodial Cell Terminology & Specs

-• Reduced ligature (previously standard cells)
+• Reduced ligature (previously “standard cells”)

-• Ligature‑resistant (previously safer cells)
+• Ligature‑resistant (previously “safer cells”)

-• Spec 22 (STD/E/SPEC/022) remains a critical reference point, cited in STD 71, STD 80 and multiple MoJ design guide sections.
+• Spec 22 (STD/E/SPEC/022) — a core specification, cited in STD 71, STD 80 and several MoJ design guides

 Reducing Operational Disruption